Home LifestyleThe Wonderful World of Colour Therapy

 Emma Sims

-Emma Sims is a complementary holistic therapist, intuitive practitioner and Reiki teacher with 20+ years’ experience in this field.
+Emma Sims is a complementary holistic therapist, intuitive practitioner, and Reiki teacher with over 20 years of experience in this field.
 She has a clinic at the Community Resource Centre in Gwersyllt.

 Obtain further details from emmasims.co.uk.